ReconCycle/reconcycle.github.io/docs/standalone/gpio/raspi_ros.md

 ## Raspi ROS Terminal Client

-//Not finished
-Instead of writing or correcting configuration files manually, the ROS package offers [16] a more user-friendly approach to handling configuration files.
+Instead of writing or correcting configuration files manually, the `ROS package <https://github.com/ReconCycle/raspi-ros-client>` offers a more user-friendly approach to handling configuration files.
 This package contains a client that can communicate with the "Equipment Manager".
 When the client is started, it opens a terminal window user-interface that guides the user through creating or modifying configuration files.
 At the beginning, the client searches for all "Equipment Managers" from the